onurtore/NetworkChatApp/README.md

 # NetworkChatApp
-Chat application for Network Class
+Chat application for Network Course

-Features must be added :

-Additional Features :
-Remove specific word.
+This was not a term project,this was one of the assignment, so the code not gonna be perfect.